 A central hub with an iconic pub and a local farmers market.

-Coroglen is a small settlement that is nestled beside State Highway 25, which is convenient because it’s well worth stopping for a visit.
+Coroglen is a small settlement with a legendary tavern nestled beside State Highway 25, which is convenient – because it’s worth stopping for a visit.

 The first school in Coroglen opened on May 20th 1896 when the settlement was called Gumtown.
 At this time the local population were attracted to the area as gum diggers, kauri loggers and some as early settlers to establish farming blocks.
 As a result Coroglen today is mainly a farming and life style community.
 It still has a small country primary school with two classrooms to cater for years 1-8 and has a motto that reflects its community "from the land our strength" – a desire to be a sustainable enterprise.
 They encourage and model recycling, reducing and reusing.
 The children tend vegetable gardens and composting.

 Experienced walkers would enjoy getting back to nature on the Pinnacles Walk from the Rangihau Road end / Moss Creek Junction /Rangihau.
 It is steep but well worth the effort once you get there because you can see for miles on a clear day.
 Contact the Department of Conservation Kauaeranga Visitor Centre (ph: 867 9080) for information about this walk.